abeyuya/memory-bank-loader-mcp/memory-bank/progress.md

     -   No trailing separator.
 -   Unit tests using Vitest cover all specified scenarios and are passing.
 -   The project builds successfully using `npm run build`.
--   Memory Bank core files have been initialized.
+-   Memory Bank core files have been initialized and populated with initial content.
+-   Project `README.md` has been created and refined based on functionality and examples.

 ## What's Left to Build (for this task)

--   The core functionality requested for `load-memory-bank` is complete based on the latest requirements.
+-   Core functionality and initial documentation (including README and Memory Bank) are complete.
 -   Further enhancements or error handling could be added if needed (e.g., handling binary files, more specific error reporting).

 ## Current Status

 -   The `load-memory-bank` tool implementation is complete and tested according to the defined requirements.
--   The Memory Bank core files have been created with initial content reflecting the current project state.
+-   The Memory Bank core files have been updated to reflect the current project state, including README creation.
+-   Project `README.md` is up-to-date.

 ## Known Issues